thiagooliveira18/pokedex/README.md

 <br />

 ## Motivation
-- This project has how finality:
+- This project was created with the following purposes:
   - Improvement in programming logic;
   - Improvement in web page styling;
   - Front-end improvement.

-## 🧰 Resources
+## 🧰 Technology

 - Language:
   - Typescript;